CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

     ![image](./media/l1-image15.png)

-1. Open another browser window by using InPrivate mode and navigate to the URL you copied in the previous step.
+1. Open another browser window by using InPrivate mode and navigate to the URL you copied in the previous step and open the file and view it.

     ![image](./media/az104-21.png)